 How the deferred period works on Income Protection for NHS medical professionals

 With Income Protection for NHS medical professionals, the insurance company will start paying out as soon as your sick pay halves, meaning your income is topped back up to the insured amount.
-Then once your sick pay stops, the policy pays out an increased amount up to the full insured amount.
+Then once your sick pay stops, the policy pays out an increased amount up to the full insured amount which will carry on being paid to you until you are able to return to work.

 Example of how Income Protection for NHS medical professionals is paid